 - Dismissal: A participant may be permanently expelled from the CISaustralia program.
 The dismissed participant will not receive a refund of any kind.

 Termination of participation does not diminish or otherwise affect the participant’s obligation to make any and all payments to CISaustralia.
 The dismissed participant will not receive any grades or transcript for applicable programs.

 Participants must be aged 18 years or over at the time of program departure, unless expressly agreed in advance by CISaustralia (in writing).
 Appropriate consent forms will also need to be signed by parents / guardians.
 A copy of the participant’s passport must be submitted prior to the commencement of the program to verify age.
 CISaustralia reserve the right to cancel an application or terminate a placement without refund if false proof is found to have been supplied.

 All participants must disclose at time of application and/or acceptance any pre-existing or existing medical conditions (including depression, mental health and eating disorders) and disabilities.
-Any medical conditions arising after application and prior to departure must be disclosed to CISaustralia prior to departure and subsequent program commencement.
+Any medical conditions arising after application and prior to departure must be disclosed to CISaustralia prior to departure (or the start of a virtual program) and subsequent program commencement.
 CISaustralia reserves the right to refuse an application based on these disclosures if deemed necessary and in the safety and best interests of the participant.
 CISaustralia reserves the right to cancel an application or terminate a placement without refund if false information or lack of disclosure is found to have been supplied.
 CISaustralia and associated partners are not held responsible for the administration or monitoring of any medication.

 While CISaustralia makes every effort to establish safety conditions and undertake full risk assessments, participants are advised that the general standards of health, safety and hygiene in many countries visited may not be of comparable standards to Australia, and hence a risk of injury and illness is more probable while abroad and is inherent to any such venture.